ERnsTL/flowd/README.md

 * TCP input endpoints with fixed port number will listen again for another connection so that a new component can submit input data or, if connection is lost, it can be resumed or that the source component can be re-launched.
 * Optional, but usually used framing format between component and launch and in between launch instances.
 * *Initial information packets* (IIPs) for component *parametrization*.
-* A few included example components (filter, copy, TCP server)
+* A few included example components (filter, copy, TCP server).

 ## Development